-To obtain keys for assistantships, teaching, etc., check first with your department staff, then see Marie Reynolds in Cleveland Hall 168.
-There is no initial charge for the keys; however, in the event that they are lost or the student leaves the University without returning them, the student will be billed a \$3.00 replacement fee per key.
+To obtain keys for assistantships, teaching, etc., check first with your department staff, then see Marie Tucker in Cleveland Hall 168.
+There is no initial charge for the keys; however, in the event that they are lost or you leave the University without returning them, you will be billed a \$3.00 replacement fee per key.
 If the keys are not returned, transcripts may be held by the Registrar's Office.
 Security is the responsibility of everyone, so please assume responsibility for locking your office and lab doors after regular hours.